niilante/FFCK/docs/Workarounds/Workarounds.md

 ## Mozilla removed (since FF 71+) the site specific user-agent override option
 [User-Agent Switcher revived](https://addons.mozilla.org/en-US/firefox/addon/custom-user-agent-revived/) might be an option (_per-site/domain basis_).

 ## Stutters in fullscreen occur, especially on higher resolutions (1080p+)
 Try to toggle `gfx.direct3d11.use-double-buffering` (default true) and see if it helps.

+## Copy & Paste in Google Docs or Sheets does not work
+Set `dom.event.clipboardevents.enabled` back to true.

+## How do I disable the black scrollbar and it's background
+You can [adjust](https://github.com/endeavoursc/firefox-overlay-scrollbars-win10) the [scrollbar color](https://developer.mozilla.org/en-US/docs/Web/CSS/scrollbar-color).
+The easiest method might be using yet another addon like e.g. [Scrollantana](https://addons.mozilla.org/fr/firefox/addon/scrolantana/) if you don't like touse userChrome.css.

+* `widget.disable-dark-scrollbar` true
+* `layout.css.scrollbar-color.enabled` false